johnmcdonnell/blog-hugo/content/posts/2025-05-06_ChatGPT on Bach's Mass in B Minor.md

 date = 2025-05-06T23:17:21-07:00
 +++

-# ChatGPT on Bach's Mass in B Minor

 ChatGPT is surprisingly useful or learning about and appreciating art.
 For the longest time I didn't understand the fuss about Bach's Mass in B Minor.
 It felt overlong and taking it literally as a Mass, I thought it was zany that it took